greggersaurus/OpenSteamController/README.md

                     * set {int}0x10000254 = 0xa55a
             * Diff of simulation runs show this just skips over writing magic word 0xa55a back to EEPROM.
                 * Could not see change to memory that would effect other code paths (i.e. interrupt handlers)
-            * Need to put results somewhere for future reference and remove from here?
-        * TODO: Simulate from beginning but change values of 0x50000003 (GPIOs P0_3 - P0_6?)
+        * Complete: Simulate from beginning but change values of 0x50000003 GPIOs PIO0_3
-            * Look into which pin values are actually being checked
+            * One byte is read from 0x50000003 and checked against 0x00000000
+                * stepi 44525, 44650, 50353
+                * set {int}0x50000003 = 1
+            * Removes addtional check of 0x40048030 (System reset status register) if set
+                * Some sort of reset or power supply indicator?
+            * Changes what value is written to 0x50000028
+                * If PIO0_3 is 0 then PIO1_8 is set to 0
+                * If PIO0_3 is 1 then PIO1_8 is set to 1
+            * Changes whether long manual countdown occurs or not
+                * Instructions 0x12c8 - 0x12c3
+            * TODO: Check where these GPIOs are routed via ohming out the trace
+                * PIO0_3 as input
+                * PIO1_8 as output
+                    * Is this setup to be an output?
+                * Actually, I think looking through documentation shows this is monitoring presence of USB bus power...
-        * TODO: Simulate from beginning but change value of 0x40038004 (PMU GPREG0)
+        * Complete: Simulate from beginning but change value of 0x40038004 (PMU GPREG0)
-            * Look into how this is being checked and what possible values it could be
+            * Is looking for register to be set to specific value 0xecaabac0
+                * set {int}0x40038004 = 0xecaabac0
+            * If this is already set some instructions are not executed and PMU GPREG0 is cleared
+                * Some RAM addresses are read, but nothing else really seems to change...
+        * TODO: look into possible branches after long delay before Steam Controller Button LED is setup to start flashing
+            * What if connection happens?
+How is this handled?
+            * Is this what happens if PIO0_3 is set to 1 and instructions 0x12c8 - 0x12c3 do not execute?
+            * Could this be a connectivity line for USB?
+                * PIO0_3 can function as USB_VBUS which monitors the presence of USB bus power.
+        * TODO: Verify that there aren't other possible branches I am overlooking
+            * Double check all hardware peripheral reads
+            * Look deeply into how values read are used (maybe even later down the line by saving in RAM or being pushed on the stack?)
-        * TODO: Insert breakpoint instruction (0xbebe) at various points in firmware to verfiry we are disassembling correctly.
+        * Insert breakpoint instruction (0xbebe) at various points in firmware to verfiry we are disassembling correctly.
             * Need to be careful that simulation paths for some reason do not match controller paths due to EEPROM config read...
+        * TODO: Need to put results of completed tests somewhere for future reference and remove from here?
+            * Maybe in history/outline of simulation above?

 * Start trying to simulate interrupt handlers
     * Assumption is that jingle is played when some interrupt handler is called